OpenNews/srccon-lead/dinner.md

 At our events, we love to feed folks and look for chances to enjoy the flavor of the city too (just wait till you see our snacks).
 This year, we're bringing back small group dinners around the city for our Tuesday evening meal.
 These dinners are [inspired by AdaCamp](https://adacamp.org/adacamp-toolkit/group-dinners/), and we're excited to share them with you!

 So what's this all about?
 We will make reservations at restaurants around town, with a mix of cuisine types and locations.
-We'll open up the signup sheet the week before SRCCON:LEAD.
-The reservations will be for 10 people, so you'll be able to get to know a smaller group of folks a little bit better.
+[Sign up now for a spot at dinner!](https://docs.google.com/spreadsheets/d/12wEqTZ8F3sekapDNK43nSzzKuWaESRs4x2hEWf0sk6A/edit#gid=0) The reservations will be for 8-10 people, so you'll be able to get to know a smaller group of folks a little bit better.

 ## What time does dinner start?